ETHIOPIA – The South

 Things are organized for tourists because they want to see it and pay.
 You are a white person who brings money and other presents.
 It is often recommended to not go there.
 Pay hundreds for unnecessary guides that will walk you through the market making the experience worse.

 Jinka.
 Local tour operators are unregulated, unprofessional, rude, and mafia-like.
-Recommended to completely skipping any contact with them.
+Recommended to completely skip any contact with them.
 One may end up paying more for them than a regular tour from Addis who take care of their reputation.
 Jinka can be pleasant and authentic.

 Saturday Market.